 Young people and families can self refer by contacting the service directly and speaking with a member of the team.
-Any professional wanting to refer a young person into the service should discuss thier concerns with the young person and thier carers (as appropriate), and complete a Referral Form.
+Any professional wanting to refer a young person into the service should discuss their concerns with the young person and their carers (as appropriate), and complete a Referral Form.
 Referrals can only be made with the consent of the young person.
-For more advice on when to refer or advice on completing the screening tool contact the team on 01744 675605 or email@example.com.
+For more advice on when to refer or advice on completing the screening tool contact the team on 01744 675605 or firstname.lastname@example.org.

 Most young people who try substances, or want more information on substances will not need to work directly with YPDAAT, so we offer training and advice to help you ensure that all young people in St Helens have access to credible, factual and reliable information to help them make informed choices.